New British Business Bank to support up to £10 billion of business lending

 Notes to Editors

 - Proposals to widen business access to new and alternative sources of finance were published by the independent taskforce on non-bank lending in March 2012.
 The taskforce, chaired by Tim Breedon, CEO of Legal & General plc, was commissioned by the Government to examine a range of alternative and sustainable finance sources, particularly for small and medium-sized enterprises (SMEs).
-The report, Boosting finance options for business, can be downloaded from here.
+Download Boosting finance options for business.

 - The Government’s economic policy objective is to achieve ‘strong, sustainable and balanced growth that is more evenly shared across the country and between industries.’
 It set four ambitions in the ‘Plan for Growth’ (PDF 1.7MB), published at Budget 2011: